Criminal and Social Justice Standing Committee

 Latest News and Resources

-Statement by U.S. Conference of Mayors on Mass Shootings in Lewiston, ME
+Statement by U.S. Conference of Mayors on Shooting at Trump Rally in Butler, PA

-Washington, DC–Below is a statement by U.S. Conference of Mayors President Reno Mayor Hillary Schieve on last night’s mass shootings
+Washington, DC—Below is a statement by U.S. Conference of Mayors President Columbus (OH) Mayor Andrew Ginther on the shooting at

-Statement by U.S. Conference of Mayors on July 4th Weekend Shootings
+Statement by U.S. Conference of Mayors on Mass Shooting in Columbus, Ohio

-Statement by U.S. Conference of Mayors on Mass Shooting in Richmond, VA
+Statement by U.S. Conference of Mayors on Mass Shooting in Rochester Hills

-Washington, DC–Below is a statement by U.S. Conference of Mayors President Reno Mayor Hillary Schieve on yesterday’s mass shooting
+Washington, DC–Below is a statement by U.S. Conference of Mayors President Reno (NV) Mayor Hillary Schieve on today’s mass shooting

 Related Pages